Bootstrapping Six-Gluon QCD Amplitudes

-There are several natural extensions of our work. \begin{itemize} \item Given additional information on function spaces, obtained for example by Landau analysis \cite{Fevola:2023kaw,Hannesdottir:2024hke,He:2024fij,Correia:2025yao}, our method can naturally be extended to higher multiplicities. \item We have focused on the symbol (of the highest weight terms), since the latter captures the essential structural information.
+There are several natural extensions of our work. \begin{enumerate} \item Our bootstrap framework extends to other helicity sectors and to processes with external fermions.
+In upcoming work, we explicitly work out the result for all MHV helicity configurations \cite{Carrolo:2026qpu}.
+The next logical step is to consider next-to-MHV helicity configurations, where we expect additional alphabet letters from refs. \cite{Abreu:2024fei,Henn:2025xrc} to be required, and where certain leading singularities related to three-mass cut configurations may appear. \item In the present work, we benefited from knowledge of the complete two-loop function space, which had been obtained by traditional means.
+We anticipate that this requirement can be relaxed in future work.
+One possibility is to instead obtain the information for the symbol bootstrap solely from Landau analysis, see e.g. \cite{Fevola:2023kaw,Hannesdottir:2024hke,He:2024fij,Correia:2025wtb}.
+Interestingly, experience from the symbol bootstrap program in sYM suggests that it may be easier to fix the ansatz for higher multiplicity \cite{Drummond:2014ffa}.
+Another possibility, which we pursue in upcoming work \cite{Carrolo:2026qpu}, is to combine our approach with ideas from prescriptive unitarity \cite{Bourjaily:2017wjl}, which effectively reduces the number of Feynman integrals that need to be considered. \item The connection between amplitude coefficients and on-shell diagrams opens up a number of exciting new directions.
+These include applications to the non-planar case, as well as to arbitrary particle multiplicities, for which closed-form expressions may be obtained—something that is entirely out of reach for conventional methods.
+Another promising avenue is to further investigate the effective supersymmetry relations we have identified, along with Grassmannian representations of on-shell diagrams for the QCD case, extending ideas from ref.~\cite{Arkani-Hamed:2012zlh}. \item We focused on the symbol, since the latter captures the essential structural information.